syncfusion-content/blazor-docs/blazor/diagram-component/nodes/nodes.md

 ---
 layout: post
 title: Node in Blazor Diagram Component | Syncfusion
-description: Learn here all about node operations in Syncfusion Blazor Diagram component and more.
+description: Learn here all about how to create and update the node in Syncfusion Blazor Diagram component and more.
 platform: Blazor
 control: Diagram Component
 documentation: ug
 ---

-# Node
+# Node in Blazor Diagram Component

 Nodes are graphical objects that are used to visually represent the geometrical information, process flow, internal business procedure, entity, or any other kind of data and it represents the functions of a complete system in regards to how it interacts with external entities.